 Best time to trek in Nepal - trekking regions

-In Nepal there are four main seasons to consider when planning a trekking holiday: spring, autumn, winter and monsoon (the summer months).
-Here’s a quick intro to each.
+When planning a trekking holiday in Nepal there are four main seasons to consider: spring, autumn, winter and monsoon (the summer months).
+Here’s a brief intro to each.

 The spring season